dynamicpdf-api/php-client-examples/README.md

 Running Examples
 ----------------

-In order to install PHP client examples for DynamicPDF Cloud API be certain you have first installed the `php-client` library using Composer.
+In order to install PHP client examples for DynamicPDF API be certain you have first installed the `php-client` library using Composer.
 After downloading this library run the update commmand.

 ```bash
 composer update